OrFuchs12/LaTeX-Paper-Reduction/new_papers_creation/README.md

           4. if we have less than 66 than we need to remove the number of lines -3

        4. compile again to check changes

 TODO:
 1. fix add_to_latex and implement remove_from_latex
 2. check with all papers
+3. find a way to reduce the number of compilations in addrows
+4. problem we found out - some files have problemtic commands
+5. some directories have a lot tex file, we need to find out how to pick the right one , we have a few cases:  --> fixed
+   1. if one of the files named main.tex - this is the file we looking for
+   2. else , we open each file and look for the file that include the command '\begin{document}'

 edge cases for page number to check: